The combinatorial formula for open gravitational descendents: Trivalent and critical nodal graphs

-A \emph{graded critical nodal ribbon graph} is a nodal graph such that each $(G_i,z_i)\in\oSR^0.$ In this case we use the Kasteleyn notation for components, $(G_i,[\K_i])$ rather than $(G_i,z_i),$ and we denote the whole graph by $(G,[\K])$ for shortness.
+A \emph{graded critical nodal ribbon graph} is an effective nodal graph such that each $(G_i,z_i)\in\oSR^0.$ In this case we use the Kasteleyn notation for components, $(G_i,[\K_i])$ rather than $(G_i,z_i),$ and we denote the whole graph by $(G,[\K])$ for shortness.

 A graded critical nodal graph~$G$ is \emph{odd}, if each $G_i\in\oSRc^0.$